-In Study 1, we manipulated the salience of opportunity costs, but some people may be less likely to require such prompts.
-Spiller (2011) found that people with greater propensity to plan for the future (a scale introduced by Lynch et al, 2010) are more likely to spontaneously recognize opportunity costs.
+In study 1, we manipulated the salience of opportunity costs.
+However, some people may be less likely to require such prompts.
+Spiller (2011) found that people with greater "propensity to plan" for the future (a scale introduced by Lynch et al. 2010) are more likely to spontaneously recognize opportunity costs.
 This suggests that connectedness to the future self may be a stronger predictor of discretionary purchasing among those with greater propensity to plan, much as we predict it to be when opportunity costs are experimentally cued.

-One hundred ninety-nine adult consumers completed an online survey involving the DVD scenario from Study 1 and, after making their choice, completed the connectedness measures from Study 1.
-They then completed the "Consideration of Future Consequences" scale (Strathman et al. 1994), and the "Propensity to Plan for Money" scale (Lynch et al. 2010) adapted to a one-year time frame.
-We also measured the Elaboration of Potential Outcomes scale (Nenkov et al, 2008), but only weak non-significant relationships were found, which we do not discuss further.
+One hundred ninety-nine adult consumers completed an online survey involving the DVD scenario from study 1 and, after making their choice, completed the connectedness measures from study 1a.
+They then completed the "Consideration of Future Consequences" scale (Strathman et al. 1994), and the "Propensity to Plan for Money" scale (Lynch et al. 2010), adapted to a one-year time frame.
+We also measured the Elaboration of Potential Outcomes scale (Nenkov et al. 2008), but only weak non-significant relationships were found, which we do not discuss further.

-The opportunity cost manipulation reduced intended purchase rates from 63% to 49% ( $\chi^2(1) = 4.1$ ; p < .05).
-The manipulation did not affect the subsequent connectedness measure (r(199) = -.02, p = .82), confirming that awareness of future implications and concern for them (as measured by connectedness) are empirically distinct, contrary to H1.
-Since the manipulation of opportunity costs affected choices but not the later connectedness measure, this pattern is also inconsistent with a self-generated validity (Feldman and Lynch 1988) interpretation of connectedness-i.e., that participants inferred their connectedness from their choice.
+The opportunity cost manipulation reduced intended purchase rates from 63% to 49% ($\chi^2(1)$ = 4.1; p < .05).
+The manipulation did not affect the subsequent connectedness measure (r(199) = -.02, NS), confirming that awareness of future implications and the motivation to care about them (as measured by connectedness) are empirically distinct, contrary to hypothesis 1.
+Since the manipulation of opportunity costs affected choices but not the later connectedness measure, this pattern is also inconsistent with a self-generated validity (Feldman and Lynch 1988) interpretation of connectedness I(i.e., that participants inferred their connectedness from their choice).

-A floodlight analysis based on a fitted logistic regression model (Figure 2; Appendix B, Table 3) found that the opportunity cost cue significantly reduced purchasing for people higher in connectedness (.06 SD above the mean or higher).
-For them, the opportunity cost reminder decreased purchase rates from 60% to 34%.
+A floodlight analysis based on a fitted logistic regression model (figure 2; web appendix B, table 3) found that among people higher in connectedness (.06 SD above the mean or higher) the opportunity cost cue significantly reduced purchase intentions, from 60% to 34%.
 Conversely, among those whose connectedness scores were below the mean, the manipulation had no effect (70% vs. 73%).